Pascals Herne Bay has three separate rooms, enabling us to deliver safe, nurturing and age appropriate learning experiences for all our children.

 Koru Room (Preschool)

-Your child is now 3 and a half years old and is ready to transition from the Rākau Room to the Koru Room where we take the preschool experience a step beyond.
-We provide environments where your child can learn and grow through our hands-on, open ended activities and it encourages your child to develop new skills while fostering creativity and self-expression.
+Your child is now 3.5 years old and is ready to transition from the Rākau Room to the Koru Room where we take the preschool experience a step further.
+We provide environments where your child can learn and grow through our hands-on, open ended activities.
+This encourages your child to develop new skills while fostering creativity and self-expression.
 Emergent literacy and numeracy are an integral part of our school readiness programme and we incorporate it into so many areas of your child’s play, even Playball!
-Playball sessions are available for you child once a week here at the centre to improve your child’s movement and co-ordination among many other skills.
+Playball sessions are available for you child once a week here at the centre to improve your child’s movement and coordination among many other skills.
 We are a bicultural classroom and incorporate the Māori celebrations and language into our daily routines.